Checkmk

 This is relatively straightforward — but only because the table in this example is short.
 In practice there tend to be hundreds or thousands of file systems.
 Tools like copy & paste, and bulk operations can simplify the work, but the basic problem remains — how can you identify and implement a standard policy?
 What is the general rule?
 How should thresholds for future hosts be preset?

 1.2.
-Rules-based is better!
+Rule-based is better!

-A rules-based configuration however consists of the policy!
+A rule-based configuration however consists of the policy!
 We will replace the logic of the above table with a set of four rules.
 If we assume that myserver001 is a test system, and that in each case the first relevant rule applies to every file system, the result will be the same thresholds as in the table above:

 1. File systems with the mount point /var/trans have a 100/100 % threshold.